Academany/fabzero/w1/commandline.md

 # Linux Command line 101

 ## Command line?
-We are used to use a program that has a **Graphical User Interface** (GUI), but in reality this is just an interface for showing us information and interact with the program.
+We are familiar to use programs that have a **Graphical User Interface** (GUI), but in reality this is just an interface for showing us information and interact with the actual program.
 The actual programs are running in the background.

-But some programs can also be run without the GUI.
-So one way to interact with these programs is through the **Command Line**.
+But programs can also be run without the GUI and actually many programs come without a GUI.
+So the way to interact with these programs is through the **Command Line**.

 The enviroment we use is the Shell or command-line interpreter.
 There are many shells.
-The one that comes with most distributions is **Bash** (for Bourne Again Shell).
+The one that comes with most distributions is **Bash** (Bourne Again Shell).

+[SHELL ENVIRONMENT IMAGE PLACEHOLDER]

+## The Unix philosophy

 ## Basic syntax
-The command line syntax is

-A mandatory `COMMAND` with optional `OPTIONS` and optional `ARGUMENTS`.
-For example:
+The command line syntax is a mandatory `COMMAND` with optional `OPTIONS` and optional `ARGUMENTS`.
+For example, copy the following and paste it in the command line:
 ```
 ls -a /usr/local/bin
 ```

+> ### Something's wrong!
+Copy and paste keys are not working The usual copy and paste key combinations have different functions in Bash.
+To copy text in Bash, select it and press `CONTROL`+`SHITFT`+`C`.
+To paste text in Bash use the arrow keys to go to the desired location and use `CONTROL`+`SHITFT`+`V`.

 `ls` is a command which lists files and folders. `-a` is an option to display hidden files and `/usr/local/bin` is the argument telling where to operate the command.
 If the argument was not present it would list the current directory.

-> **Remember:** Linux is a case sensitive operating system. `-n` and `-N` are different options!
+>### Wait, wait, wait.
+Do I need to memorize all of this?
+No. Just use the `man` COMMAND (for Manual) everytime you need help on how to use the commands.

+> Exercise: Have a quick look at the manual for `ls` command.
+We will need this in a while.

-Options come in two flavors, they can be a single letter like `-a`.
+Options come in two flavors, one is called **short option**, a single letter like `-a`.
 In this case you don't have a clue of what that option is performing.
-On the other hand you can concatenate sincle letter options.
+On the other hand you can concatenate short options.
 For example `-a -l` can be reduced to `-al`.

+> **Remember:** Linux is a case sensitive operating system. `-n` and `-N` are different things!

-Some options also have a human readable flavor.
-Human readable options are prefixed with two dashes and they give you a clue of what that option is doing.
-For example `-a` becomes `--all` in human readable flavor, giving you the clue that it will list all the files, including the hidden ones which start with a `.` in Linux.
+Some options also have a human readable flavor called **long option**.
+Human readable options are prefixed with two dashes `--` and they give you a clue of what that option is doing.
+For example the long option of `-a` is `--all`, giving you the clue that it will list all the files and folders, including the hidden ones.
+Long options cannot be concatenated.

-## Do I need to memorize all of this?
-No. You can type `help COMMAND` or `man COMMAND` for a more extended help on how to use the commands.
+> Exercise: List the files of your home folder.
+Display them as a list.
+Display the hidden files also.
+What other options can be useful?

 ## Navigating the filesystem
-### Where am I
+### Where am I?
-In bash you can see the directory you are. `pwd` command stands for Print Working Directory.
+In Ubuntu you can see at every moment what is the current directory and the full path. `pwd` command stands for _Print Working Directory_.
 It will output the full path of your location in the filesystem.

+> Exercise: Open a new terminal window.
+Where are you now?
+What is ~?

 ### Moving around
 `cd` command stands for Call Directory and it is used to go to other directories.

+> Exercise: Navigate to your root folder `/`

+### Tab completion
+A very handy keyboard shorcut is the `TAB` key.
+It will autocomplete the name of the file or the folder name.

+> Exercise: From the root folder, navigate to your Documents folder.
+Use `TAB` to keep autocompleting.

 ### Listing contents
-`ls` command
+We have seen the `ls` command already.
+Let's do some more advanced things with it.

 ### Creating and removing directories
 `mkdir`